 Trying to Think More Clearly?
 Stand Up!

-Another way to improve your mental strength, according to researchers at Texas A&M, is to use a standing desk.2
+Another way to improve your mental strength, according to researchers at Texas A&M, is to use a standing desk.1

 These tests, which were performed on students, show that standing at a desk conveys neurocognitive benefits by improving what’s called executive function – the function of your brain that enables you to more easily grasp what’s involved in a mental task, divide the task into logical steps, and stay focused on those steps until you get them all done.

-Take a nap: A study in Asia shows that taking an hour-long nap after lunch may help your memory function better.3 In this research, people who never took naps, or who took shorter naps, did not experience improvements in memory.
+- Take a nap: A study in Asia shows that taking an hour-long nap after lunch may help your memory function better.2 In this research, people who never took naps, or who took shorter naps, did not experience improvements in memory.
 Longer naps didn’t seem to help as much either.

-Get some exercise: There’s plenty of research that shows just about any type of exercise including walking improves learning and memory.
-A study in Europe shows that going for a short run after learning new material helps you retain information.5 The European researchers think that exercise shifts the brain into “memory storage mode” that is connected to an exercise-induced increase in the stress hormone cortisol.
-But that’s just a theory.
+- Get some exercise: Plenty of research shows that just about any type of exercise, including walking, improves learning and memory.
+A study in Europe shows that going for a short run after learning new material helps you retain information.3